astropenguin/homebrew-radex/README.md

 ## Overview

-This project provides a Homebrew formula for [RADEX], which automatically builds and installs RADEX to your environment.
+This project provides a Homebrew formula that installs [RADEX](https://sronpersonalpages.nl/~vdtak/radex/index.shtml) (see also [astropenguin/make-radex](https://github.com/astropenguin/make-radex.git) for the GNU Make version).
 Now you can install RADEX by the following command:

 ```shell